iUnnati31/TravelLensAI/README.md

 ## Acknowledgments

-- The project utilizes the Google Generative AI models for anime character chat and image recognition.
+- The project utilizes the Google Generative AI models for providing travel guide and image recognition.
 - Special thanks to the contributors of Streamlit for providing an excellent framework for building interactive web applications.